kubernetes/sig-release/releases/EXCEPTIONS.md

 [You should have *very high confidence* on the “additional time needed” number - we will not grant multiple exceptions for a enhancement.]

+Exceptions after enhancements freeze:
+If your issue was removed during the enhancements freeze please file an exception at your earlierst convinence.
+All requests will be reviewed and either approved or rejected as they come in.
+The release team will be responsible for approving or rejecting exceptions based on the questions above.

+Exceptoins after code freeze:
 Requests for exceptions must be submitted before the first milestone burn down meeting.
 All requests for exception will be reviewed and either approved or rejected during the first meeting.
+The release team will be responsible for approving or rejecting exceptions based on the questions above.

 Information about the current release can be found in the relevant release directory:
-- important dates e.g., [releases/release-1.13/README.md](/releases/release-1.13/README.md)
+- important dates e.g., [releases/release-1.14/README.md](/releases/release-1.14/README.md)
-- Release Team members e.g., [releases/release-1.13/release_team.md](/releases/release-1.13/release_team.md)
+- Release Team members e.g., [releases/release-1.14/release_team.md](/releases/release-1.14/release_team.md)

 Once an exception is approved, it should be broadcast broadly: send an email with the data and approval to kubernetes-dev@ and your SIG group, then follow up with a reply to that email once the enhancement is completed.